romainl/Apprentice/README.md

 Please refer to your terminal emulator’s manual for how to set it up properly.

+For best results, it’s recommended to adjust your background color to the one used in Apprentice:

+* xterm color: `235`
+* hexadecimal color: `#262626`

 ### Terminal multiplexers

 Screen and tmux don't respect your terminal emulator’s settings and set your `TERM` to their default value, `screen`.
 For better color support, the recommended `TERM` for both multiplexers is `screen-256color`.